oracle-livelabs/multicloud/helidon-virtual-thread/migrate-application/migrate-application.md

 ### Objectives

-* Generate, build and run the Helidon MicroProfile application using Helidon Starter.
+* Generate, build and run a Helidon MicroProfile application using Helidon Starter.
 * Migrate the Helidon 3 Microprofile application to Helidon 4

 ### Prerequisites